robang74/chatgpt-answered-prompts/Draghi-report-about-innovation-01.md

 ### NOTE

-All the answers were presenting the following statments (or similar):
+All the answers were presenting the following statements (or similar):

 + This is an AI experiment to help navigate Mario Draghi's report on European competitiveness, and it is not affiliated with the real Mario Draghi.
 + Let me know if you would like to explore any other specific recommendations or sections of the report.